 From somewhere unseen, men stomped their feet as metal clashed against metal.
 Ashtaroth covered his ears, thinking of Ashmodai the demon, and the palace made of glass, and the howling wind.

 A shrill scream cut across the sand-filled square.
 It was a woman’s scream, and it went on for what seemed like minutes before abruptly stopping, silencing the rest of the noise along with it.

 A horse whinnied from the west, and Ashtaroth turned toward it.

-Ashtaroth raced to her side, but when he bent down, her yellow hair was only flowers, spilling out from brown locks, chalk-white paint covering her face.
+Ashtaroth raced to her side and bent down.
+Yellow flowers spilled from her brown locks, chalk-white paint covering her face and yellow blush decorating her cheeks.
 But beneath that—

 He stumbled back.
 It was her.
 Underneath everything, it was Lilit, but a grown woman now.
 He reached for her, his fingers shaking.
 Her skin was cold to the touch, her body stiff.

 He rolled her over, and her smashed-in face stared into his with its half-remaining eye.
 Dannae, the woman from the house with the children.